-My name is Melanie.
-I’m a 31-year-old, French-German globetrotter on wheels.
+My name is Melanie Bordes.
+I’m a 31-year-old globetrotter on wheels.
 Two years ago, in 2016, the Little Miss Turtle Blog was born.
-As a frequent world traveler and wheelchair user, the idea of sharing accessible travel experiences came up after discussing accessibility issues with friends.
+The idea of sharing my accessible travel experiences came up after discussing accessibility issues with friends.

 If you are looking for wheelchair-accessible